ikram28/MedInjection-FR/README.md

 # MedInjection-FR
-Here’s a plug-and-play `README.md` for your GitHub repo.
-It links to the three Hugging Face datasets and the fine-tuned models, and it includes quickstart code, stats, evaluation notes, citation, and license.

----

-# MedInjection-FR

 A French biomedical **instruction dataset** and **model suite** for studying how data provenance (native, synthetic, translated) impacts instruction-tuning of LLMs.